signmark/niap_ui_base/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Work approach: Thoughtful and deliberate implementation with minimal errors, prioritizing quality over speed.
+Work schedule: Prefers working sessions on weekends when available.
+Task planning: Focus on achievable tasks that can be completed in 2-3 hours maximum.

 ## System Architecture